thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     TODO: Investigate and decide about topic structure and payload in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307).
 Unhappy paths also to be considered here.

-  * C8Y config plugin: recognizes the MQTT notification about the uploaded file and the temprary-URL, and uses the filetransfers local API to obtain the file from the _temprary URL_ to some plugin specific local filesystem path (e.g. `/tmp/c8y-cfg-plugin/<childid>_<cfg-type>`.
+  * C8Y config plugin: recognizes the MQTT notification about the uploaded file and the _temprary URL_, and downloads the file using HTTP the filetransfer with the _temprary URL_ to some temporary location.

-    * TODO: Investigate and decide about filetransfer's local API in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307), according to topics below:

-      * local API must avoid that there are two copies of the same file at any point in time
-      * local API must avoid that the file content is transfered/copied from one to another place, when the plugin _obtains_ the file.
-        Instead just the directory link may change (as it is the case for bash `mv` command).
-      * file is removed from filetransfer's specific folder when the file was successfully obtained to the plugin's path.

-      Reasons for requirements above: Saving disc-space and CPU resources for large files.

-    * TO-BE-DEFINED:

-      * Decide which error paths to be considered.
-      * Decide if any timeout to be considerd when waiting for upload notification from external device.
+    Example for HTTP GET request: `http://<ip address of thin-edge device>/<temporary URL>`

-  * C8Y config plugin: sends the obtained file to C8Y
+  * C8Y config plugin: sends the downloaded file to C8Y

-  * C8Y config plugin: removed the file form local filesystem
+  * C8Y config plugin: removes the downloaded file from temporary location

 ## Pushing configuration file update to child device from cloud